ImagingDataCommons/IDC-Docs/cookbook/virtual-machines/idc-desktop.md

 Then you can open [http://localhost:6080/vnc.html?autoconnect=true](http://localhost:6080/vnc.html?autoconnect=true) to get to your desktop.

+Note that when you log out from your ssh session in your local terminal you may need to type Control-C if the VCN session is still connected via the tunnel.

 ## Note
 This effort is a work in progress with a minimal desktop environment.
 Further refinement is expected and community contributions would be welcome!
 A description of the background and possible evolution of this work is [in this document](https://docs.google.com/document/d/1jfHqjS7Fer7Lhqea5bjyown0b04AsqeOhIBY2gWUDO4/edit).